pattenbranden/Mongo-Scraper/README.md

 Handlebars proved difficult this time, as I used @allow-prototype-methods.
 I will have to do more research, I believe Mongoose's .lean() will provide me the functionality I need without the security vulnerabilities.

 It was my first time using Morgan, and that was a nicety I didn't know I was missing out on!
-It makes following how my application's redirects easy by checking my console to see what routes my application was hitting.
+It makes following how my application redirects easy by checking my console to see what routes my application was hitting.

 TODOs: Split up routes so it's less of a mess.
 Replace @allow-prototype-access for Handlebars with .lean(), clean up the page's display so it provides more information per scroll.